Crypto Subledger to ERP: API vs File, Idempotency, Reconciliation (2026)

 Corrections

-API vs file — channel, not integrity
+API vs file: a channel, not an integrity model

 Practical guidance

-2. Use idempotency keys per logical journal.
+2. Attach an idempotency key to each logical journal.

 Further reading